pmonks/alfresco-bulk-import/README.md

 ## Commercial Support
-**This extension is not supported by [Alfresco Software Inc.](http://www.alfresco.com/)**, although a fork of an early, pre-release version of the tool has been included in Alfresco Enterprise since v4.0, and is supported by [Alfresco support](http://support.alfresco.com).
+**This extension is not supported by [Alfresco Software Inc.](http://www.alfresco.com/)**, although a fork of an early, pre-release version of this tool has been included in Alfresco Enterprise since v4.0, and is supported by [Alfresco support](http://support.alfresco.com).

 Please note that the embedded fork has never been rebased against upstream, meaning that it is functionally equivalent to the 1.0-RC1 (ancient, circa mid-2010) version of the tool.
-Its use is therefore discouraged.
+It also has a number of serious bugs (e.g. incorrect "source striping" algorithm, no support for Alfresco clusters) that the orignal has never had.
+It has also been reported to be at least 25% slower than the original v1.x (which itself is slower than v2.x).  **Its use is therefore strongly discouraged!**

 ## License
 Copyright © [Peter Monks](mailto:pmonks@gmail.com).
 Licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).